 The festival of lights is usually celebrated with your near and dear ones.
 Gifts form an important part of the celebrations.
 The exchange of gifts is what makes Diwali so special and imbibes in us the feeling of togetherness and community.
 Whether you are young or old, near or far, Diwali gifts are what that make the festival so special.

 Rangoli is a form of art that is popularly created as patterns on the floor or ground during Diwali.
 The purpose of rangoli is decoration, and it is thought to bring good luck.
 They can depict different shapes or images and are an important part of Diwali decorations either at home or in the workplace.
 Rangolis illustrate the house in a brighter fashion and make your home look special during the festive season.

-In India, sweets are a part of each and every festive occassion.
+In India, sweets are a part of each and every festive occasion.
 So it is quite obvious that Diwali comes with loads of sweets in every flavour.
-With an exquisite range of laddoos, kaju barfis and other delectables, sweets give Diwali that extra special reason to celebrate with your loved ones.
+With an exquisite range of laddoos, Kaju barfis and other delectables, sweets give Diwali that extra special reason to celebrate with your loved ones.

 With tons of ways to celebrate an environment-friendly Diwali, you will not be disappointed if you are heading towards Pune during this festive occasion.
 The Orchid Hotel- Pune will definitely give you the grand Diwali experience.
 As an eco-friendly hotel in India, we encourage our employees and guests to not burn crackers and celebrate environment-friendly Diwali.
 Whether you are here on business or simply taking in the sights, come and stay in The Orchid Hotel-Pune, where your Diwali will be a happy one indeed!